kaakaww/workshop-github-actions/README.md

 ## Step 4: Dynamic App Scanning with StackHawk 🦅

 [Sign up](https://app.stackhawk.com) for a StackHawk Developer account.
+When prompted, select **Scan My Application**.
 Follow the Get Started flow to create your StackHawk API key and first application.

 ### Stash the API Key

+When you first log on to the StackHawk web app, it will prompt you to create and save an API key so that the scanner can send results back to the platform.

-Stash your StackHawk API key in GitHub Secrets.
-In your repo, navigate to the **Settings** section, and find **Secrets** in the left pane.
+Stash your new StackHawk API key in GitHub Secrets.
+In your repo, navigate to the **Settings** section, and find **Secrets → Actions** in the left pane.

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

-Complete the steps of the Create an App flow with an application name of: `vuln-node-express`, an environment of: `Development`, and a host url of: `http://localhost:3000/`.
+Complete the steps of the Create an App flow with an application name of: `vuln_node_express`, an environment of: `Development`, and a host url of: `http://localhost:3000/`.

 ### Commit the `stackhawk.yml` Configuration File